FAQ - Frequently Asked Questions

 Is this only for future vicars and theologians?

-No, in the first year we took a former teacher Ed Hill and watched him find a new vocation as an artist who recycled metal for sculptures.
+No, in the first year we took a former teacher and watched him find a new vocation as an artist.

 What are the practical arrangements?

-Residents each have their own bedroom.
-Each room is furnished and no bedding is required.
-Business journeys are reimbursed at 45p/mile for car owners.
-Residents take it turns to do jobs around the house including cooking and cleaning .
+Interns each have their own bedroom.
+Each room is furnished and bedding is provided.
+The costs of transport, relating to essential pastoral work and travel to college, are reimbursed.
+Interns take turns to do jobs around the house including cooking and cleaning .

 What about meal times?

-Residents are expected to cook communal healthy meals.
+Interns are expected to share the cooking and eat together.
 In the past some have grown their own vegetables.
 Special diets can be catered for.

 Can I come if I have a disability?